Praxis® Technology and Engineering Education (5053) Practice Test

 Exam Outline

-I. Technology and Society (18 questions)
+I. Fundamentals of Technology and Engineering (30 questions)

 The questions in this category assess your knowledge of the following: